Skip to main content

 Lize is a doctoral candidate in the Human Centred Computing group, co-supervised by Prof. Max van Kleek and Prof. Marina Jirotka.
 Her doctorate is funded by a Graduate Lighthouse Scholarship from the Responsible Technology Institute.

-Before starting her DPhil, Lize graduated with distinction with a master's by thesis in Philosophy from Stellenbosch University, focusing on cognitive and computational linguistics.
-Her master's thesis critically integrates literature in cognitive science, cognitive linguistics, evolutionary psychology, and philosophy to investigate the embodied factors involved in concept acquisition and language learning.
+Before starting her DPhil, Lize graduated with distinction with a master's by thesis in Philosophy from Stellenbosch University, focusing on embodied cognition and computational linguistics.
+Her master's thesis critically integrates literature in cognitive science, cognitive linguistics, evolutionary psychology, and philosophy to investigate the embodied factors involved in human concept acquisition and language learning.
 Comparing this against a review of technical approaches in Natural Language Understanding (NLU) in AI, it conceptually analyses and distinguishes different senses of language `understanding', and considers opportunities for artificial language comprehension using multi-modal concept grounding.

-She also holds a BA Honours degree in Philosophy from Stellenbosch University, focusing on philosophy of language and computational linguistics, with her dissertation published in a peer-reviewed journal.
-Preceding that, she graduated top of her class with a BA in Humanities (majors: Philosophy, English, History of Art, and Social Anthropology) from North-West University in Potchefstroom.
+She also holds a BA Honours degree in Philosophy and had her dissertation on computational linguistics published in a peer-reviewed journal.
+Preceding that, she graduated top of her class with a BA in Humanities whilst taking twice the required subjects, achieving distinctions across all four majors.

 Selected Publications